 In addition to providing low-income families and seniors over the age of 65 with health care coverage, Medicaid also pays for long-term nursing home care for elders.
-If your parent is reaching the age where you think a nursing home might become a possibility, it's important to begin planning years in advance.
+If your parents are reaching the age where you think a nursing home might become a possibility, it's important to begin planning years in advance.
 Both federal and individual state laws govern Medicaid, and both include a period of ineligibility for long-term care coverage if your parent transfers assets before applying.

-Transfers Can Result in a Penalty Period
+Transfers Can Result in a Penalty Period of Ineligibility